How to Apply (Only for International students)

 Phone: + 44 (0) 20 8651 1131

 Upon receipt of the deposit a CAS (Certificate of Acceptance for Studies) number will be issued.
-Accompanied with the CAS number, the College will provide a letter which gives details of the course, start dates and the duration.
 The CAS number should be submitted to the British Embassy or High Commission when applying for a student visa.
 You will also need bank statements and proof that you can support yourself in the UK.

 If you require advice on applying for visas, please contact the British Council Office in your country, whose staff will be most helpful.
 Visit the British Council website.